Omi0/rick-and-morty-frontend/README.md

 npm run build
 ```

-# Ways To Improve

-* Increase test coverage.
-Coverage Summary:
+# Test Coverage Report
 ```
 Statements   : 92.55% ( 87/94 )
 Branches     : 81.58% ( 31/38 )
 Functions    : 87.1% ( 27/31 )
 Lines        : 92.41% ( 73/79 )
 ```

+# Ways To Improve

+* Increase test coverage.
 * Implement RouteReuseStrategy for CharactersListComponent route.
-This will massively reduce API request on CharactersListComponent, as well as will allow us to restore scrolling position after coming back from CharacterViewComponent
+This will massively reduce API request on CharactersListComponent, as well as will allow us to restore scrolling position after coming back from CharacterViewComponent.
 * Lazyload images